 - We expect children to follow the school rules.
 If they break a rule they will be given a verbal warning and then a yellow or red card.
 The reason for the warning is logged and collated regularly to track behavioural incidents and to look for patterns.
 Behaviour incidents are entered onto SIMs for analysis.
 Analysis is undertaken termly and this is shared with governors. - This information is shared with parents when appropriate. - We expect children to try their best in all activities.
 If they do not do so, we may ask them to redo a task. - The safety of the children is paramount in all situations.
-If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session. - If a child threatens, hurts or bullies another child, incidents are recorded in the "Safe School" file to enable the situation to be monitored.
+If a child's behaviour endangers the safety of others, the class teacher stops the activity and prevents the child from taking part for the rest of that session.
+If necessary a child may be removed from the classroom, or the rest of the class may be removed for their safety.
+In extreme circumstances, physical intervention may be required. - If a child threatens, hurts or bullies another child, incidents are recorded in the "Safe School" file to enable the situation to be monitored.
 Actions taken are recorded.
 Parents are involved when appropriate.
 Racist incidents and incidents related to homophobia and disability are also logged and reported in line with LA guidance. - When undertaking behaviour monitoring this may highlight children who are experiencing behavioural difficulties.
-This may lead to intervention strategies being used such as contacting parents, using behaviour logs, referral to the Educational Psychologist or MAST Team. - In extreme circumstances, pupils may be referred to a Pupil Referral Unit to support their behavioural development.
+This may lead to intervention strategies being used such as contacting parents, using behaviour logs, referral to the Educational Psychologist or to refer for an Education, Health and Care Plan assessment by the Local Authority. - In extreme circumstances, pupils may be referred to a Pupil Referral Unit to support their behavioural development.
 If this happens, regular liaison and meetings occur between the settings to ensure the child's needs are met.